Inkorrect-Code/Inkorrect-Code/README.md

-I am a Full Stack engineer currently living in New York City.
-Recent graduate of App Academy, and currently looking to learn and implement my skills in a new job.
+I am a Fullstack Developer currently living in New York City.
+Recently attended App Academy, and currently looking to learn and implement my skills in a new new position.

   <div align="center">
   <a href="mailto:ntongprofessional@gmail.com" target="_blank">